-The problem is that you can feel intimidated by their embeddedness or because it feels like vandalism to desecrate what previous incumbents lovingly planted.
+The problem is that you can feel intimidated by their embeddedness or tortured by guilt because it feels like vandalism to desecrate what previous incumbents lovingly planted.

-It’s led to me enduring years not only of inherited montbretia and golden rod but also to cower from the terrifying self-possession of decades-old Centaurea montana.
+For me it’s led to years of having to accommodate clumps of inherited montbretia and golden rod but also to cower from the terrifying self-possession of decades-old Centaurea montana.